zai-org/RPC-Bench/README.md

     <img src=assets/pipeline.png width=100% />
 </div>

-*Official code and data of the paper RPC-Bench: A Fine-grained Benchmark for Research Paper Comprehension.*
+*Official code and data of the paper RPC-Bench: A Fine-grained Benchmark for Research Paper Comprehension (ACL 2026).*

 ***